digiur/space-tanks/README.md

 views/sketch.js is the driver of the simulation and where everything starts views/shell.js is where the physics is done.

-Controls:
+Controls
-WASD | Camera x,y
+-- WASD | Camera x,y
-Numpad +/- | Camera Zoom
+-- Numpad Up/Down | Camera Zoom
-Click/Drag | Aim / Fire
+-- Click/Drag | Aim / Fire